To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Spreading Struct fields

-Structs expose their fields through a fields property.
-This feature can be utilized to extend an existing struct with additional fields or to merge fields from another struct.
+Structs provide access to their fields through the fields property, which allows you to extend an existing struct by adding additional fields or combining fields from multiple structs.

 The extend function

-The Schema.extend function offers a structured way to extend schemas, particularly useful when direct field spreading is insufficient—for instance, when you need to extend a struct with a union of structs.
+The Schema.extend function provides a structured method to expand schemas, especially useful when direct field spreading isn’t sufficient—such as when you need to extend a struct with a union of other structs.

 Schema.String with another Schema.String refinement or a string literal